However, blood pressure can become dangerously high, and it can also get too low.

 What is blood pressure?

 Without a pump or water tank, no water will flow.
 Hose pipe properties also affect water pressure.
 Similar principles apply for blood flow.

 Blood pressure is the force that moves blood through our circulatory system.

-It is a life force because, without blood pressure, the following two basic provisions would not be pushed around our circulatory system to feed tissues and organs:1
+It is an important force because oxygen and nutrients would not be pushed around our circulatory system to nourish tissues and organs without blood pressure.

 Just as important as providing oxygen and nutrients, the fresh blood that gets delivered is able to pick up the toxic waste products of metabolism, including the carbon dioxide we exhale with every breath, and the toxins we clear through our liver and kidneys.

 Blood itself carries a number of other properties, including its temperature.
-It also carries one of our defences against tissue damage, the clotting platelets that stem blood loss.
-See What is blood? for more information.
+It also carries one of our defenses against tissue damage, the clotting platelets that prevent blood loss following injury.

 But what exactly is it that causes blood to exert a pressure in our arteries?
 Part of the answer is simple - the heart creates blood pressure by forcing out blood when it contracts with every heartbeat.
 Blood pressure, however, cannot be created solely by the pumping heart.

-Our circulation is a highly sophisticated form of plumbing - blood has 'flow' and arteries are 'pipes'.
-A basic law of physics gives rise to our blood flow, and it applies all the same in a garden hose pipe.
+Our circulation is similar to a highly sophisticated form of plumbing - blood has 'flow' and arteries are 'pipes.'
+A basic law of physics gives rise to our blood flow, and this law also applies in a garden hose pipe.